 From the same short story anthology, Temps, the heroine of Roz Kaveney's Totally Trashed can materialize random pieces of litter and garbage out of the air.
 She stops a homicidal robot by covering it in old stamps and scraps of paper that block its sensors, and discovers that when she really gets mad, she can drop an old, rusted-out car on top of someone.
 Later she finds out that many of the things she materializes are actually potentially valuable antiques from alternate universes or timelines, such as a tarnished, slightly dented Roman centurion's shield that looks at first glance like a garbage can lid and old newspapers from other timelines that prove the existence of alternate universes, drawing in the interest of Nobel Prize-hungry researchers.

-Don't let his power fool you.
-In the Circle of Magic books, Briar Moss' power is that of plants.
+Don't let his power fool you, Briar Moss' power is that of plants.
 You might think he can only grow plants, but in Tris' Book he works with his three foster sisters to create killer thorns to protect the temple he's currently calling home.
-And in Street Magic of The Circle Opens, he's considered a full mage, and on his own, he uses a basket woven from dried reeds to bind up and hold down a girl he was trying to convince she needed magic training, use roses to torture an allergic gang member for information, and in the climax uses plants to tear down walls, cause wooden doors to come alive as if they're still trees, and use a thorny vine to kill someone by having the thorn grow THROUGH someone trying to come up behind him.
-Awesome Power, indeed.
+And in Street Magic of The Circle Opens, he's considered a full mage, and on his own he uses a basket woven from dried reeds to bind up and hold down a girl he was trying to convince she needed magic training, use roses to torture an allergic gang member for information, and in the climax uses plants to tear down walls, cause wooden doors to come alive as if they're still trees, and use a thorny vine to kill someone by having the thorn grow THROUGH someone trying to come up behind him.

-Lady Sandrilene Fa Toren would like a word with you, and she will tie you up with your own clothing (or anything else that could be considered "thread" or "woven material") if you try to defy her.
+Lady Sandrilene Fa Toren will tie you up with your own clothing (or anything else that could be considered "thread" or "woven material") if you try to defy her.
 Thread is an awesome power.

 Sandry: The cloth-head tied [my bonds] with ribbons.
 I suppose it didn't occur to him ribbons are made of cloth. * later* Sandry: (her captors are now encased and gagged in woven cocoons, the ringleader tied to a rock in a similar predicament) You can tell all Namorn this is what happens when I'm vexed.